1980 Major League Baseball postseason: Kansas City Royals (AL) vs. Philadelphia Phillies (NL)

 This was the first edition of the World Series since 1920 to feature two teams that had not won a World Series title before.
-The Phillies defeated the Royals in six games to win their first World Series title in franchise history.
+The Phillies defeated the Royals in six games to win their first World Series title in franchise history, ending what was the longest championship drought in all four major North American leagues.

-Game 1 was an offensive duel which the Phillies won 7-6 - it marked the first time that the Phillies won a World Series game since Game 1 of the 1915 World Series against the Boston Red Sox.
-The Phillies rallied late to take Game 2 after scoring four unanswered runs in the bottom of the eighth to take a 2-0 series lead headed to Kansas City.
+Game 1 was an offensive slugfest which the Phillies won 7–6 - it marked the first time that the Phillies won a World Series game since Game 1 of the 1915 World Series against the Boston Red Sox.
+The Phillies rallied late to take Game 2 after scoring four unanswered runs in the bottom of the eighth to take a 2–0 series lead headed to Kansas City.
 The Royals got on the board in Game 3, as Willie Aikens drove in Willie Wilson with an RBI single in the bottom of the tenth.
-In Game 4, the Royals jumped out to an early 5-1 lead and did not relinquish it, as closer Dan Quisenberry held off a potential rally by the Phillies to even the series at two.
-In Game 5, the Royals held a 3-2 lead after eight innings, but the Phillies managed to come back.
+In Game 4, the Royals jumped out to an early 5–1 lead and did not relinquish it, as closer Dan Quisenberry held off a potential rally by the Phillies to even the series at two.
+In Game 5, the Royals held a 3–2 lead after eight innings, but the Phillies managed to come back.
 Del Unser drove in Mike Schmidt with an RBI double to tie the game, and then Manny Trillo drove in the go-ahead run with a line shot that ricocheted off Quisenberry for an infield hit, which was almost thrown out by George Brett.
-Phillies' closer Tug McGraw held the Royals' offense at bay in the bottom of the ninth, giving the Phillies a 3-2 lead headed back home.
-The Phillies clinched the title in Game 6, as they jumped out to an early lead and did not relinquish it, winning 4-1 to secure their first title in franchise history.
+Phillies' closer Tug McGraw held the Royals' offense at bay in the bottom of the ninth, giving the Phillies a 3–2 lead headed back home.
+The Phillies clinched the title in Game 6, as they jumped out to an early lead and did not relinquish it, winning 4–1 to secure their first title in franchise history.
+This would ultimately be Pete Rose’s last World Series championship.